-A: At the moment, Project Trident will continue sharing the TrueOS community forums and Telegram channels.
-We are currently evaluating dedicated options for support channels in the future.
+A: At the moment, Project Trident uses a Telegram channel for live communnity support.
+We are currently evaluating other options for support channels in the future.

 A: We are always looking for developers who want to join the project.
 If you’re not a developer you can still help, as a community project we will be more reliant on contributions from the community in the form of how-to guides and other user-centric documentation and support systems.

 A: Project Trident is sponsored by the community, from both individuals and corporations. iXsystems has stepped up as the first enterprise-level sponsor of the project, and has been instrumental in getting Project Trident up and running.
 Please visit the Sponsors page to see all the current sponsors.